Strategy for a National Civic Movement: The regime "must be forced to yield," reflects a Cuban academic

 Related videos:

-FB Capture / Ivette García González
+FB capture/Ivette García González

-García González also warns against what he calls "fraudulent changes": "The outcome may vary, but only civic struggle will make it possible, ensure the alternative, and protect us from 'fraudulent changes' from above, from the outside, or from certain complicit sectors."
+García González also warns against what he calls "fraudulent changes": "The outcome can vary, but only civic struggle will make it possible, secure the alternative, and protect us from 'fraudulent changes' from above, from outside, or from certain complicit sectors."

-The basic structure of the MCN includes a horizontal leadership with local coordinators at the provincial and municipal levels, citizen organization by provinces, presence in prisons where possible, and an active component in exile that must "support, amplify, and replicate internal actions, reveal the reality of Cuba, influence public figures, governments, parliaments, and international civil society, and counteract the work of Cuban embassies."
+The basic structure of the MCN includes a horizontal leadership model with local coordinators at the provincial and municipal levels, citizen organization by province, presence in prisons where possible, and an active component in exile that must "support, amplify, and replicate internal actions, reveal the reality of Cuba, influence public figures, governments, parliaments, and international civil society, and counteract the work of Cuban embassies."

-Among the six immediate demands —out of the 20 considered— are: amnesty for all political prisoners, rejection of Mandatory Military Service, cessation of repression, independence of civil society to receive humanitarian aid without state interference, freedom and democracy for Cuba, and unrestricted access to the internet.
+Among the six immediate demands —out of the 20 contemplated— are: amnesty for all political prisoners, rejection of Mandatory Military Service, cessation of repression, independence of civil society to receive humanitarian aid without state interference, freedom and democracy for Cuba, and unrestricted access to the internet.

-This document is the second part of a reflection that García González began on May 21 on the CubaxCuba portal, where he already proposed the MCN as a response to the regime's maneuvers between February and May 2026.
-In that analysis, he argued that the MCN "would attract the desideologized solidarity of the world, and in any scenario, would be an actor impossible to ignore."
+This document is the second installment of a reflection that García González began on May 21 on the CubaxCuba portal, where he already proposed the MCN as a response to the regime's maneuvers between February and May 2026.
+In that analysis, he argued that the MCN "would attract the desideologized solidarity of the world, and in any scenario, it would be an actor impossible to ignore."

-The academic and writer concluded her previous reflection with a conviction that runs through both installments: "Neither Cuba is an exception, nor are dictatorships invincible," and asserted that "the Cuban dictatorship will come to an end, but for the transition to occur, for it to be real and sustainable, an intelligent combination of pathways is needed; less grandiose and with the involvement of the Cuban democratic sectors."
+The academic and writer concluded her recent reflection with a conviction that spans both discussions: “Cuba is not an exception, nor are dictatorships invincible,” and asserted that “the Cuban dictatorship will come to an end, but for the transition to occur, for it to be real and sustainable, an intelligent combination of pathways is needed; less grandstanding and with the active participation of Cuba’s democratic sectors.”

 Filed under: